 If the gripping part center height of the used top jaw (dimension H in Fig. 7) is higher than the gripping part center height of the standard soft jaw, a large load is applied to the master jaw, T nut, jaw attaching bolts, etc. To prevent these parts from being broken, it is necessary to use the machine by using a lower input force than the allowable maximum input force.
 Additionally, if the top jaw is larger and heavier, the centrifugal force generated at the top jaw will increase.
-It is necessary to examine the dynamic gripping force considering the centrifugal force and to use the machine at a rotation speed that can withstand the cutting force.
+It is necessary to examine the dynamic gripping force considering the centrifugal force and to use the machine at a rotation speed that m: Mass of the top jaw r: Distance from the center of mass of the top jaw to the chuck center